Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

   );

-  // Enqueue a message into the queue using the enqueue method. const messagesURL = MessagesURL.fromQueueURL(queueURL);
+  // Enqueue a message into the queue using the enqueue method. const messagesClient = MessagesClient.fromQueueClient(queueClient);
-  const enqueueQueueResponse = await messagesURL.enqueue(
+  const enqueueQueueResponse = await messagesClient.enqueue(
     Aborter.none,
     "Hello World!"
   );